 The LeRoy Heritage Museum is sponsored in part by the Bradford County Tourism Promotion Agency.
 For more information about the museum and its programming schedule, visit leroyheritage.org or check out the museum on Facebook.

 The museum will be open for special hours during LeRoy Old Home Day.
-We will also be selling ice cream at the event.
+We will also be selling local history books at the event.

 The museum will close for the season.